JOURNEY TO THE CENTER OF THE EARTH 3D

 JOURNEY TO THE CENTER OF THE EARTH

 Journey to the Center of the Earth 3D apparently started out as a serious adaptation of the Jules Verne novel planned in 2D by director Paul Chart, best known for the underrated thriller American Perfekt (1997).
-However, Walden Media, the company responsible for family-friendly, frequently pro-Christian fare such as The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, Charlottes Web (2006), Bridge to Terabithia (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Nims Island (2008), Tooth Fairy (2010) and The Giver (2014), pushed the film to be tailored to the new 3D fad.
+However, Walden Media, the company responsible for family-friendly, frequently pro-Christian fare such as The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels, Charlottes Web (2006), Bridge to Terabithia (2007), The Seeker: The Dark is Rising (2007), The Water Horse (2007), City of Ember (2008), Nims Island (2008), Tooth Fairy (2010), The Giver (2014), A Dogs Purpose (2017) and The Star (2017), pushed the film to be tailored to the new 3D fad.
 Not happy with the changes, Paul Chart quit to be replaced by Eric Brevig, a visual effects supervisor who has worked at DreamQuest and Industrial Light and Magic and has conducted supervisory work on films such as The Abyss (1989), Total Recall (1990), Men in Black (1997), Wild Wild West (1999), Pearl Harbor (2001), Signs (2002), The Day After Tomorrow (2004) and The Island (2005), among others.
 Journey to the Center of the Earth 3D was Eric Brevigs debut as a film director.

 The last few years have seen substantial revivals of the 3D format, a fad that was at its height in the mid-1950s.
 As cinema screens start losing money due to reasons as varied as digital piracy, a preference for home entertainment systems over theatres, the sheer plethora of product out there and general audience indifference at the inferiority of the films being peddled, 3D has been seen as the one gimmick that can draw audiences back to the multiplex.
 There are some that even regard 3D as the future of cinema, it becoming a bandwagon fad that everybody was attempting to jump aboard after the massive success of Avatar (2009).
 The leading format among these has been Real-D, which has seen a number of high-profile films being tailored if not shot for it.
 Personally, one has doubts as to whether theatrical 3D is going to take off again as anything other than a passing fad.
 Theatres have still not bypassed the problem of requiring the viewer to wear a pair of glasses.
 My objection is also one of pricing where I used to live in New Zealand, theatre chain Hoyts was charging nearly twice the price of a normal admission (with no concession cards allowed), for which one gets an ill-fitting pair of 3D glasses that are recycled from audience to audience (mine had someone elses food smudged over one lens).